Manager Due Diligence

 - The manager need not have a long-term proven track record of managing third party investor capital, but ideally will have invested through a full business cycle demonstrating extraordinary results against the appropriate risk-matched benchmark.

-- Short of having a verifiable performance track record as described above, we look for demonstrated performance from individual investment examples and relevant experience and training from extraordinary recognized veteran investors.
+- Short of having a verifiable performance track record as described above, we look for demonstrated performance from individual investment examples and relevant experience and training from extraordinary, recognised veteran investors.

 3. Investment Philosophy

-- We prefer long time horizon strategies, where asset managers are not distracted by short term market noise or short term investors looking for near term results.
+- We prefer managers with long time horizon strategies, who are not distracted by short term market noise and are not short-term investors looking for near term results.
+There may be exceptions to this in certain quantitative strategies.

 - The manager should have a contrarian investment philosophy and not participate in crowded trades.
 This contrarian philosophy or variant perception must be led by superior insights rather than being contrarian for the sake of it.